top of page

 CRNA School Personal Statement Background

-I was sworn in as a police officer at 20, one year after 911.
-I left the police force in 2015 for a career change to nursing.
-I now seek a total immersion experience in Nurse Anesthesia in preparation for practicing as a devoted CRNA for at least the next quarter of a century.
-I am also extremely enthused about becoming a highly competent researcher.
-I loved my work with the police force, but a career change to nursing stole my heart.
 My entire family and community are from Haiti.
-I have been there and to the Dominican Republic with my church, on many occasions, providing medical goods, clothes, school supplies, toiletry items, and food to the community, especially the orphanages.
-At 27, pregnant, a terrible earthquake struck Haiti, and I agonized for those thousands of injured.
-A few years later, I left the police force to devote myself full-time to Nursing.
-Most of my volunteer work has been with Autism Speaks and the Autism Spectrum Center at University Boston Children's Hospital.
+I have traveled there and to the Dominican Republic with my church many times, providing medical goods, clothes, school supplies, toiletries, and food to the community, especially the orphanages.
+At 27, while pregnant, a devastating earthquake struck Haiti, and I agonized for the thousands of injured.
+A few years later, I left the police force to devote myself full-time to nursing.
+Most of my volunteer work has been with Autism Speaks and the Autism Spectrum Center at Boston Children's Hospital.
 This speaks to my focus and dedication to sustainably helping the most vulnerable among us.
 I hope to one day use my education and experiences to mentor other aspiring CRNAs and minority nurses as they pursue their dreams.

-As the eldest of three children, we didn’t have many luxuries, but having access to an education was a privilege I enjoyed.
-Some of my earliest memories were when I was the teacher's assistant in helping my classmates with lessons learned.
+As the eldest of three children, we didn’t have many luxuries, but having access to education was a privilege I cherished.
+Some of my earliest memories involve being a teacher's assistant, helping my classmates with lessons.
 After graduating from high school in 2001, I took a leap of faith and moved to New York.
 I feared I would not be able to attend college due to economic issues.
 Life at home had become increasingly difficult because my mother fell ill, resulting in my failure to graduate with my class.
-These adversities helped me to mature quickly, however.
-So did becoming a police officer.
-I began my studies toward a career in nursing while a police officer, and it was not long before I set my sights ultimately on Nurse Anesthesia.
-It was during this time, as an undergraduate student, where I found my passion to become a CRNA.
-I became a CNA, and then an LPN, earning my BSN.
+These adversities helped me mature quickly, as did my experience as a police officer.

 Rated 0 out of 5 stars.